mike11stevens/mike11stevens.github.io/_posts/2023-03-16-Boundaries.md

 ## The power of priorities and boundaries
 Working in a chaotic organization can be both mentally and physically taxing.
 The constant barrage of random tasking from multiple levels of the organization, coupled with rapid iteration, ambiguity, and the expectation that work is its own reward can leave individuals feeling overwhelmed and burnt out.

-## Looking back
+### Looking back
 I know this feeling all too well.
 In November 2022, I found myself on the brink of burnout.
 I had to take a step back and reevaluate my priorities.
 It wasn't just impacting me; it was impacting the quality and quantity of time I spent with my family; negative impact on all of my relationships.

-## Looking way back
+### Looking way back
+Like to the Greeks and Romans...
 I looked to the Stoics for some insight.
 These quotes highlight the importance of investing our time wisely, controlling our reactions to external circumstances, and being content with what we have.
 In a chaotic work environment, it can be easy to lose sight of these principles, but they can be incredibly powerful tools for maintaining a sense of inner peace and balance amidst the chaos.

 >"It is not that we have a short space of time, but that we waste much of it.
 Life is long enough, and it has been given in sufficiently generous measure to allow the accomplishment of the very greatest things if the whole of it is well invested." - Seneca